-Problem: The battery cannot be fully charged in the standard charge time when the computer is powered
+• Problem: The batteries cannot be fully charged in the standard charge time when the computer is powered off.

-Solution: The battery might be over-discharged.
+Solution: The batteries might be over-discharged.
 Do the following:

 - 1. Turn off the computer. - 2.
 Connect the ac power adapter to the computer and let it charge.